rohan9kulkarni/rohankulkarni.github.io/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Just a simple man who tries to make a difference.
+bio: Just a simple man trying to make a difference.

 interests:
 - High Energy Theory